-- You can still place calls to emergency numbers when outgoing calls are restricted. - Your phone still receives incoming text messages when incoming calls are restricted. - When you restrict incoming calls to numbers stored in the phonebook, a valid incoming call may be restricted if caller ID information for the call is not available from the network
+- You can still place calls to emergency numbers when outgoing calls are restricted. - Your phone still receives incoming text messages when incoming calls are restricted.

-MENU > Settings > Security > Restrict Calls
+Find the Feature MENU > Settings > Security Restrict Calls

-Press To То

-1 keypad keys enter your four-digit unlock code

-2 OK (🗩) open the restrict calls menu

-3 scroll to Outgoing Calls or Incoming Calls
+Pr ess То 1 keypad keys enter your four-digit unlock code 2 OK (>) open the restrict calls menu 3 8 scroll to Outgoing Calls or Incoming Calls

-4 CHANGE ( select Outgoing Calls or Incoming Calls

-5 CHANGE ( change the Allow setting

-6 scroll to A11, None, or Phonebook

-7 SELECT ( 🗩 ) select the calls you want to allow
+Pr ess То 4 CHANGE () select Outgoing Calls or Incoмing Calls 5 CHANGE (🗪) change the Allow setting 6 8 scroll to A11 or None (for incoming calls) or scroll to A11 , None , or Phonebook (for outgoing calls) 7 SELECT (> select the calls you want to allow

 The phonebook application is not locked when you restrict outgoing calls to numbers stored in the phonebook.
 To prevent a user from adding (and then calling) a new phonebook entry, you may want to lock the phonebook application under these circumstances.
-See the "Lock Application" item on page 62.
+See the "Lock Application" item on page 63.